Skip to content

 MVP development, common questions.

-• How long does it take to build an MVP with rot8?
+• How long does it take to build an MVP with ROT8 STUDIO?

-Most MVPs ship in 8–16 weeks from kickoff.
+Most MVPs ship in a few months from kickoff.
 The shorter end is a single-platform product with a small integration surface (auth, payments, one third-party).
 The longer end adds native mobile, a complex domain model, or multi-tenant architecture.
-We commit to the timeline at the end of the one-week discovery sprint and protect it through bi-weekly demos.
+We commit to the timeline at the end of the discovery sprint and protect it through weekly demos.

-• Can rot8 be a technical co-founder substitute?
+• Can ROT8 STUDIO be a technical co-founder substitute?

 Functionally, yes — for the build phase.
 We translate product intent into a technical plan, ship the product, and document the architecture so a future technical hire can extend it.
-We don't take equity and we don't run your engineering org long-term, but for the first 8–16 weeks of a startup, we cover what a technical co-founder would.
+We don't take equity and we don't run your engineering org long-term, but through the build phase of a startup, we cover what a technical co-founder would.

 • What happens after the MVP ships?

 You have three options.
 (1) Take the keys — we hand you a documented codebase your team can extend.
-(2) Embed — we stay on monthly via Embed and run engineering for you while you hire.
-(3) Sprint — short fixed-scope engagements when you need senior firepower for a specific feature.
+(2) Embed — we stay on monthly and run engineering for you while you hire.
+(3) Sprint — short, clearly scoped engagements when you need senior firepower for a specific feature.
 Most clients pick a mix of (2) and (3).

 • Will the MVP need to be rewritten in a year?